dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ![Document Tree](DocumentTree.png)

-The Documents Tree includes a listing of all documents in a patient chart categorized by document type, as configured by the organization.
-It frames the Documents Tree and is located on the left-hand side of the Account Screen.
-Icons next to document names in the Documents Tree indicate document types.
-Each document in the Documents Tree uses an icon or bolding to give information about the document.
+The Documents tree includes a listing of all documents in a patient chart categorized by document type, as configured by the organization.
+It frames the Documents tree and is located on the left-hand side of the Account Screen.
+Icons next to document names in the Documents tree indicate document types.
+Each document in the Documents tree uses an icon or bolding to give information about the document.

 |Icon    |Meaning |
 |--------|--------|